Samuel Tunde Bajah: Teaching career

 Bajah started his teaching career as a chemistry teacher at his alma-mater, Hussey College, in 1962.
 He rose to the position of Director of Science of the School in 1965 and held this position until 1967.
 He joined the International School, University of Ibadan on 3 May 1967 and taught there till 1972.
 He proceeded to the University of South Dakota in the United States for his doctorate programme in Science Education in 1969.
 In 1972, he returned to Nigeria with his masters and doctoral degrees.

 He returned to the Institute of Education, University of Ibadan as Research Fellow II.
 In the Institute of Education, he rose from the rank of Research Fellow II in 1972 to that of a Professor of Science Education and Evaluation in 1984.

 At the University of Ibadan, he was nominated to the editorial boards of national and international journals.
 He was appointed Editor, West African Journal for Education between 1974 and 1980.
 He was the Acting Director of the Institute of Education from 1983 to 1985 and in 1989 he was elected the Dean of the Faculty of Education.
 He functioned fully as the Director of the Institute from 1996, leaving office in 1999.

-Bajah also taught at the Commonwealth Secretariat, London (1991–1994).
+Bajah was Director Education at the Commonwealth Secretariat, London (1991–1994).
 He featured either as a participant or consultant in conferences and workshops in Africa, Europe, America and Australia and a consultant to international organisations, including the World Bank, UNESCO, UNICEF, SIDA and DSE.

 He established an NGO called Early Learning Science Series For Africa.